Prof G Wells, Dr C Lestringant

 - Obtain the stiffness and mass matrices and the right-hand side vector for different elements.

-- Explain the ideas and motivations behind isoparametric formulations.
+- Explain the idea and motivation behind isoparametric formulations.

 - Assemble the stiffness and mass matrices for a mesh.